 Fishing riffle water most often dictates using an upstream method.
 That is standing below the fish or its lie, casting across and up ahead of the fish, and allowing a nymph to sink and drift as naturally as possible down to the fish.
+Same for a dry fly, cast above the fish and drift it down as close as possible to the fish.
 It is usually best to be to the side to avoid spooking the fish with the splashdown of the thick fly-line.

 The key to fishing this way is to eliminate, as much as possible, any drag on the nymphs caused by currents pulling on the line between the rod and the nymph.
 If the line forms a downstream ‘belly’ below the nymph it begins to pull the end of the line, and your nymph, across the stream or river.
 This pull lifts the nymphs away from the bottom and speeds up its movement.
 Nymphs swim or float to the surface, but the current always pushes the nymph downstream.
 Any sideways movement is unnatural and you are unlikely to get a hit.
 (More later in this section.)

 Use a floating line and as much leader as required to ensure the nymph will reach the required depth.
 This may be longer than you think, but a rod-length leader covers most options.
 Even in shallow water the current is a major issue and lengthening the leader may aid getting the nymph to the right depth.
 There is a trade-off though.
 Riffles by definition have boulders and rocks: a leader that is too long can wrap around under rocks and boulders, leading to the line snagging.